-A pair of refined and elegant Federal card tables, attributed to Duncan Phyfe, were part of a suite of furniture made for Thomas Cornell Pearsall of New York City in the early 19th century.
+Furniture in the auction features a pair of refined and elegant Federal card tables, attributed to Duncan Phyfe, from a Park Avenue Estate.
+The tables were part of a suite of furniture made for Thomas Cornell Pearsall of New York City circa 1800-1810.
 The banded central tablet, reeded legs and inverted baluster feet are exemplary of Phyfe’s best work (est. $8,000-12,000).
 A pair of 19th century classical carved caryatid figures on faux marble bases hold aloft acanthus and palm leaf planters (est. $2,000-4,000).

 We Invite You to Auction!

-Consignments are currently being accepted for the October 8, 2019 auction.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction appraisal.
 Our specialists are always available to discuss the sale of a single item or an entire collection.

 For information, please contact:

 Paintings: Bill Fiddler, 212-427-4141, ext.
 249, or [email protected]

 Furniture and Decorative Arts: David A. Gallager, 212-427-4141, ext.
 271, or [email protected]

 Silver: Todd Sell, 212-427-4141, ext.
 269, or [email protected]